tjdwill/ActiveData/README.md

 # ActiveData
-A container for live data.
+A very impractical container for live data.
 The stored data can respond to queries, potentially speeding up access time (that's the goal, anyway).

 ## To-Do
 - [x] Add Exception handling for ActiveData objects.